qojulia/WaveguideQED.jl/docs/src/tutorial.md

 Where `expect(n_w,psi)` calculates the expectation value of all times of the pulse at each timestep: $\mathrm{expect(n_w,psi)} = \bra{\psi} \sum_k  I \otimes w_k^\dagger w_k  \ket{psi}$

-This can be plottet as:
+This can be plotted as:

 ```@example tutorial
 fig,ax = subplots(1,1,figsize=(9,4.5))